 8.)
 Fix decorative ribbon around the neck of the pot, or tie an attractive bow around one of the twigs.

 Mark your calendars!
 Dogwood Nursery is hosting its 9th Annual Adventsmarkt Saturday, November 30th 9:30 - 4:00 p.m. and Sunday, December 1st from 9:30 - 3:00 p.m.
 There will be plenty of vendors selling locally made gifts, food vendors, B.C. grown Christmas trees, boughs, holiday planters, painted poinsettias and more.
 Visit our Facebook event page for more details or stay tuned by following us on Instagram @dogwood_nursery_westkelowna .
+Thank you to Kelowna Community Resources for including us in your 2019 Holiday Events Guide.
 Looking forward to celebrating the season with you.

 SPECIAL OFFER ON FOUNTAINS, STATUARY AND MORE..